Lauren Clay Tompkins

 Louise Gallagher is an alto in the Cathedral of the Sacred Heart Parish Choir and Schola Cantorum.
 Louise has sung in a number of choirs and small ensembles including School Choirs, Church Choirs and an all-women acapella ensemble, and The Music Group of Philadelphia, Philadelphia, PA., directed by Sean Deibler.
 After moving to Richmond from Philadelphia in 2011, Louise has been the alto in the Virelai Quartet and alto/soprano II member of the River Road Church Chancel Choir.
 She is a Cantor for weddings and funerals at Saint Bridget Catholic Church in Richmond, VA., where she is also employed as the Music Administrator.
 Louise is an oil painter of realism and has trained under instructors such as contemporary artist, Quita Brodhead, and artist of realism, Marisa Magat.
 Louise holds a degree from the University of Pennsylvania in Clinical Psychology.

-Teri is thrilled to join the Schola Cantorum this year.
-During graduate school, she sang with the Washington Chorus, including a performance with Brian Stokes Mitchell and Audra McDonald at the Kennedy Center Honors tribute to Ozzie Davis and Ruby Dee.
-After moving to Charlottesville, VA in 2006, she found a teaching position in Charlottesville City public schools.
-Teri has sung with community ensembles around Charlottesville for over 10 years, including the Charlottesville Opera (formerly Ash Lawn Opera), the Virginia Consort, and Plena Voce.
+Teri is thrilled to be a member of the Schola Cantorum of the Cathedral of the Sacred Heart.
+During graduate school at Shenandoah University, she sang with the Washington Chorus, including a performance at the Kennedy Center Honors.
+After completing her teaching, performance, and conducting degrees, she accepted a teaching position with Charlottesville City public schools, where she has continued to teach elementary music for 15 years.
+Teri has sung with community ensembles around Charlottesville for over a decade, including the Charlottesville Opera (formerly Ash Lawn Opera), the Virginia Consort, and Plena Voce.

-When not teaching or performing, she and her husband are raising two pretty awesome kids, Elliott and Virginia, in Crozet, VA.
+When not teaching or performing, she and her husband are raising two awesome children, Elliott and Virginia, in Crozet, VA.